-The Director,

-Open University Validation Partnerships,

-The Open University,

-Walton Hall,

-Milton Keynes,

-MK7 6AA,

-United Kingdom.
+The Vice-Chancellor's Delegate, Academic Services, Student Casework Office, The Open University, Walton Hall, Milton Keynes, MK7 6AA, United Kingdom.

-Stage 3 - What will the University do next?
+Stage 3 - What will the OU do next?

-On receipt of your appeal:
+On receipt of your academic appeal:

-When the University receives your appeal, a formal acknowledgement of receipt will be sent to you.
+When the OU receives your appeal, a formal acknowledgement of receipt will be sent to you.